-Our Employee Stock Purchase Plan, or the ESPP, was adopted by our board of directors on May 28, 2021, approved by our stockholders on 2021 and will become effective on the date immediately preceding the date on which the registration statement of which this prospectus forms a part is declared effective by the SEC.
-The ESPP is comprised of two components, one of which is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code and one of which does not qualify.
-Under the non-Section 423 component of the ESPP, options will be options will be granted pursuant to rules, procedures or sub-plans designed to achieve tax, securities laws or other objectives for eligible employees.
-The non-Section 423 component of the ESPP will generally operate and be administered in the same manner as the Section 423 component of the ESPP initially reserves and authorizes the issuance of up to a total of shares of our common stock to participating employees.
-The ESPP provides that the number of shares reserved and available for issuance will automatically increase on January 1, 2022 and each January 1 thereafter through January 1, 2031, by the least of (i) shares of our common stock, (ii) 1% of the outstanding number of shares of common stock on the immediately preceding December 31, 2020 or (iii) such lesser number of shares of common stock as determined by the plan administrator of the ESPP.
+Our Employee Stock Purchase Plan, or the ESPP, was adopted by our board of directors on 2021, approved by our stockholders on 2021 and will become effective on the date immediately preceding the date on which the registration statement of which this prospectus forms a part is declared effective by the SEC.
+The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.
+The ESPP initially reserves and authorizes the issuance of up to a total of shares of our common stock to participating employees.
+The ESPP provides that the number of shares reserved and available for issuance will automatically increase on January 1, 2022 and each January 1 thereafter through January 1, 2031, by the least of (i) shares of our common stock, (ii) % of the outstanding number of shares of common stock on the immediately preceding December 31, 2020 or (iii) such lesser number of shares of common stock as determined by the plan administrator of the ESPP.
 The number of shares reserved under the ESPP is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.

-All employees who are customarily employed by us or one of our designated subsidiaries for more than 20 hours per week and who we have employed for at least 15 days or such other such period of service not exceeding two years prior to the applicable offering date as the plan administrator may require are eligible to participate in the ESPP.
+All employees who are customarily employed by us or one of our designated subsidiaries for more than 20 hours per week and who we have employed for at least days/months are eligible to participate in the ESPP.
 However, any employee who owns 5% or more of the total combined voting power or value of all classes of our stock will not be eligible to purchase shares of our common stock under the ESPP.

 We may make one or more offerings each year to our employees to purchase shares under the ESPP.
-The ESPP administrator will determine when offerings will commence and their duration, provided that no offering will exceed 27 months.
-Each offering may be comprised of one or more purchase periods.
+Offerings will usually begin on each and will continue for six-month periods, referred to as offering periods.
 Each eligible employee may elect to participate in any offering by submitting an enrollment form at least 15 business days before the applicable offering date.

-Each employee who is a participant in the ESPP may purchase shares of our common stock by authorizing payroll deductions of up to 15% of his or her eligible compensation during an offering period.
-Unless the participating employee has previously withdrawn from the offering, his or her accumulated payroll deductions will be used to purchase shares of our common stock on the last business day of the offering period at a price equal to 85% of the fair market value of the shares of our common stock on the first business day of the applicable offering period or the last business day of the applicable purchase period, whichever is lower, provided that no more \$25,000 worth of common stock (or such other lesser maximum number of shares as may be established by the administrator) may be purchased by any one employee during any offering period.
+Each employee who is a participant in the ESPP may purchase shares of our common stock by authorizing payroll deductions of up to % of his or her eligible compensation during an offering period.
+Unless the participating employee has previously withdrawn from the offering, his or her accumulated payroll deductions will be used to purchase shares of our common stock on the last business day of the offering period at a price equal to % of the fair market value of the shares of our common stock on the first business day or the last business day of the offering period, whichever is lower, provided that no more \$25,000 worth of common stock (or such other lesser maximum number of shares as may be established by the administrator) may be purchased by any one employee during any offering period.
 Under applicable tax rules, an employee may purchase no more than \$25,000 worth of shares of our common stock, valued at the start of the purchase period, under the ESPP in any calendar year.